FahadAbdulQayyum/uv/readme.md

 # What This Readme is About?

+## How to create UV project
+- Run this command `uv init --package <custom-project-name>` to create project.

 ## How to run the Chainlit project using UV
 - Run this command for installing chainlit package: `uv add chainlit`.
 - Create a file as 'chainbot.py' put that code using decorator.